Why choose QBE?

 This includes other drivers, passengers, pedestrians, cyclists and motorcycle riders.
 It doesn’t cover damage to vehicles.

-If you’ve been injured in a motor vehicle accident and the at fault vehicle is registered in South Australia and insured by QBE CTP please:
+If you’ve been injured in a motor vehicle accident and the at fault vehicle is registered in South Australia and insured by QBE, please complete an Injury Claim Form.

 Completed Accident Report Forms can be lodged by:

 - emailing them to email@example.com

 - mailing them to GPO Box 7037 Sydney 2001 or

 - delivering them to QBE CTP, Level 9, 400 King William Street, Adelaide.